 Tell us more about the Simulation element of this bootcamp?

-The simulation scenarios cover a variety of general medical including emergency and mental health scenarios.
+The simulated return to work scenarios cover a variety of general medical including emergency and mental health scenarios.
 We have opted to follow a patient journey to guide through different challenges across community, emergency and ward based care.
 The students will also be involved in interactive group work, value based work and clinical skills and communication skills practice.

 As one of the course creators I will be a facilitator for the bootcamps with other colleagues include Psychiatrists, Psychologists and Nurses, all working within Maudsley Simulation and the Sail centre at Guys and St Thomas for which the training has been co-created across.